Co-owner of water park arrested in connection with child's death on slide

-Prosecutors allege that Jeffrey Henry, 62, co-owner of the Schlitterbahn Waterpark in Kansas City, designed the waterslide without any certifiable expertise and had rapidly built it in violation of "nearly all aspects" of industry safety standards.
+Prosecutors allege that Jeffrey Henry, 62, co-owner of the Schlitterbahn Waterpark in Kansas City, designed the waterslide without any certifiable expertise and constructed it in violation of "nearly all aspects" of industry safety standards.

+John Schooley, Henry's business partner who helped design the waterslide, was also indicted by the Wyandotte County grand jury, Kansas Attorney General Derek Schmidt announced today.
+Like Henry, Schooley has no engineering credentials qualifying him to design any type of amusement ride, prosecutors said.

+Both Henry and Schooley were charged with second-degree murder and multiple counts of aggravated battery and aggravated endangering a child.

-Henry was arrested Monday near Las Padre Island, Texas, where he owns another waterpark.
+Henry was arrested Monday near Las Padre Island, Texas, where he owns another water park.
 He was jailed on charges of murder, aggravated battery and aggravated child endangerment.
+He is scheduled to appear in court in Cameron County, Texas, on Thursday.

-Prosecutors charged that Henry and other employees of the waterpark attempted to hide from investigators documents detailing injuries to at least 14 people on the 168-foot-tall Verrückt waterslide leading up to Caleb Schwab's death on Aug.
+Prosecutors charged that Henry and other employees of the water park attempted to hide from investigators documents detailing injuries to at least 13 people on the 168-foot-tall Verrückt waterslide leading up to Caleb Schwab's death on Aug.
 7, 2016.
-The injuries included whiplash, jaw bone fractures, slipped spinal disks and broken bones.
+The injuries included whiplash, slipped spinal disks and broken bones.

 The waterslide, which was certified in 2014 by the Guinness Book of World Records as the tallest in the world, was only in operation for six months.